SimonCropp/MarkdownSnippets/readme.source.md

 The keyed snippets can be used in any documentation `.md` file by adding the text `snippet: KEY`.

-Then snippets with the key (all versions) will be rendered in a tabbed manner.
-If there is only a single version then it will be rendered as a simple code block with no tabs.
+Then snippets with that key.

 For example